CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

     align 2^14 (16384)
 ```

 When the command finishes successfully while not printing any output it simply means that the binary does not contain the fat header.
-That being said, the library can run only on one architecture and see what the architecture is we have to print out the Mach-O header of the executable.
+That being said, the library can run only on one architecture and to see which architecture that is, we have to print out the Mach-O header of the executable.

 ```shell
 otool -hv ./UIKit
 ```
-From the output of the Mach-O header we can see that the `cputype` is `X86_64` so as some extra information like which `flags` the library was compiled with, `filetype` and so on.
+From the output of the Mach-O header we can see that the `cputype` is `X86_64`.
+We can also see some extra information like with which `flags` the library was compiled, the `filetype`, and so on.
 ```
 Mach header
       magic cputype cpusubtype  caps    filetype ncmds sizeofcmds